Home Types of Contracts Convertible Preferred Stock

 • Possibility of Capital Appreciation: Convertible preferred stock provides investors with the opportunity for capital appreciation.
 When the value of the company's common stock rises, so does the value of the convertible preferred stock.
 This means that if the company's stock performs well, investors will earn a bigger return on their investment.

-• Dividend Payments: Convertible preferred stock pays out higher dividends than common stock.
+• Dividend Payments: Convertible preferred stock typically pays out higher dividends than common stock.
 This is because the corporation is compelled to pay preferred share dividends before common share payments.
 This means that holders of convertible preferred shares might earn a higher rate of return on their investment through dividend payments.

 • Liquidation Priority: In the case of a company's liquidation, convertible preferred investors take precedence over common stockholders.
 If the firm is liquidated, preferred owners will be paid first, followed by common stockholders.
 This adds another degree of security for investors who own convertible preferred stock.